 A short three-kilometer hike to the lake itself, Colin says that it’s best to continue on the trail past the lake.
 The trail steepens once you pass the lake, and leads upward into a dome that overlooks the water from above.

 Heading past the lake will lose most (if not all) of the crowds, and we think the views here are even prettier.
-You’ll see the many steams and waterfalls that feed the lake, and there are some cute little boardwalks that wind their way through the dome, as the area tends to be very wet.
+You’ll see the many steams and waterfalls that feed the lake, and there are some cute little boardwalks.
+They wind their way through the dome, as the area tends to be very wet.

-You can stop in the dome and enjoy some snacks or a picnic (because the hike it quite short it’s easy to carry in lots of good food), or you can keep heading onwards and upwards.
+You can stop in the dome and enjoy some snacks or a picnic or you can keep heading onwards and upwards.
+Because the hike is quite short it’s easy to carry in lots of good food and snacks.